 After the breathing tube is pulled out, they will usually place you on some supplemental oxygen, and if you’re still tight they might put you on Bipap and/or frequent neb treatments.
 You’ll probably also experience a sore throat and maybe a raspy voice, but these side effects are generally mild and often resolve within a few days.
 Hopefully, now that you’re extubated, you’ll continue to improve on your own and wont need to be re- intubated.
 Yes, sometimes patients do fine for awhile and then tire out again and have to be re-intubated.
 We’ll assume that wont happen to you, and in a few day you’ll be well enough to go home.

-As person who’s been intubated an extraordinary number of times for asthma (24 times as of this writing), I can tell you that the vast majority of those intubations went off without a hitch.
+As person who’s been intubated an extraordinary number of times for asthma, I can tell you that the vast majority of those intubations went off without a hitch.
 I didn’t feel a thing during the procedure and recovered fully after coming off the ventilator.
 There were however, 2 occasions in which things didn’t go as planned.
 Both times had to do with problems relating to inadequate sedation.
 They intubated me, but for some reason the sedative portion of the drug combo never made it to my blood stream, either that, or my body didn’t respond to it.
 In any case, I remained totally awake, but completely paralyzed.
 There was no way I could tell anyone what was happening to me until the paralytic drug wore off.
 Anyway, it was a very traumatic experience for me, and one that still haunts me to this day.
 Odds are, this will never happen to you, but I think it’s important for people to know that when you’re dealing with any sort of anesthetic, that these kinds of things can happen.

 So that’s the scoop on intubation as it relates to asthma.
 My advise is to stay on top of your asthma.
 Create an action plan with your doctor and take your medications as prescribed.
 Get a hold of your medical provider right away if you’ve been struggling with your asthma and not getting better.
 Be smart about your asthma and chances are you’ll never need to be hospitalized, let alone be intubated and placed on life support.